olujedai/sw-api/README.md

 ## Description

 App for communicating with the Star Wars API.
-Try it at
+Try it out [here](https://moyosore-sw-api.herokuapp.com/)

 ## Getting Started